Karabo-tech/single-price-grid-component-master/README-template.md

 This project is a simple, responsive pricing card layout created using HTML and CSS.
 It displays a monthly subscription plan with a list of benefits, pricing information, and a "Sign Up" button.

 ## Technologies Used
-HTML5 for page structure
+HTML for page structure

-CSS3 for styling
+CSS for styling

-No external libraries or fonts used
+Fonts used -->  Google Fonts: Karla

 Responsive design principles (web view only)